 The popularity of sports betting, also called real-money gaming, is exploding.
+And at least in the US, there’s no bigger moment for sports betting than this weekend.

-This means the ideal database for a sports betting application’s system of record is a relational database that can offer ACID guarantees, and ideally serializable isolation.
+This means the ideal database for a sports betting application’s system-of-record is a relational database that can offer ACID guarantees, and ideally serializable isolation.
 However, choosing a relational database presents its own set of challenges.
-We’ll dig more into this problem later, but the short-answer solution is to use a distributed SQL database such as CockroachDB, which was built for use in cloud-native, distributed transactional applications.
+We’ll dig more into this problem later, but the short-answer solution is to use a distributed SQL database such as CockroachDB, which was built for use in cloud-native distributed transactional applications.

 This requirement, too, suggests the need for distributed application architecture so that there is no single fail point, and one node going down cannot take the application offline.
 At sufficient scale, it may even make sense to architect the application to survive AZ or even zone failures.